Cult image: Ancient Near East and Egypt

+The earliest historic records confirming cult images are from the ancient Egyptian civilization, thereafter related to the Greek civilization.
+By the 2nd millennium BC two broad forms of cult image appear, in one images are zoomorphic (god in the image of animal or animal-human fusion) and in another anthropomorphic (god in the image of man).
+The former is more commonly found in ancient Egypt influenced beliefs, while the anthropomorphic images are more commonly found in Indo-European cultures.
+Symbols of nature, useful animals or feared animals may also be included by both.
+The stelae from 4,000 to 2,500 BC period discovered in France, Ireland through Ukraine, and in Central Asia through South Asia, suggest that the ancient anthropomorphic figures included zoomorphic motifs.
+In Nordic and Indian subcontinent, bovine (cow, ox, -*gwdus, -*g'ou) motifs or statues, for example, were common.
+In Ireland, iconic images included pigs.

 The use of images in the Ancient Near East seems typically to have been similar to that of the ancient Egyptian religion, about which we are the best-informed.
 Temples housed a cult image, and there were large numbers of other images.
 The ancient Hebrew religion was or became an exception, rejecting cult images despite developing monotheism; the connection between this and the Atenism that Akhenaten tried to impose on Egypt has been much discussed.
 In the art of Amarna, Aten is represented only as the sun-disk, with rays emanating from it, sometimes ending in hands, and temples to Aten (e.g. the Great Temple of the Aten in Amarna) were open courts with no roof, that the Sun might be worshipped directly as it traveled across the sky.

 Cult images were a common presence in ancient Egypt, and still are in modern-day Kemetism.
 The term is often confined to the relatively small images, typically in gold, that lived in the naos in the inner sanctuary of Egyptian temples dedicated to that god (except when taken on ceremonial outings, say to visit their spouse).
 These images usually showed the god in their sacred barque or boat; none of them survive.
 Only the priests were allowed access to the inner sanctuary.

 There was also a huge range of smaller images, many kept in the homes of ordinary people.
 The very large stone images around the exteriors of temples were usually representations of the pharaoh as himself or "as" a deity, and many other images gave deities the features of the current royal family.